 Editor-in-chief Jens Andersen is in the Radio4 studio in the program Klimatosset as a travel expert.
 Here he talks about sustainable travel and gives tips on how to travel more responsibly.

-In the local magazine Mit Østerbro, director Jacob Jørgensen tells why he loves to travel, and then he gives his five best travel tips to his favorite country: Argentina.
+Director Jacob tells the local magazine Mit Østerbro Jørgensen about why he loves to travel, and then he gives his five best travel tips for his favorite country: Argentina.

 CBS - CSE

 RejsRejsRejs has become Denmark's largest online travel magazine with more than 365.000 visitors every month.
 At CBS - CSE you can read about RejsRejsRejs'entrepreneurial history.

 COVID-19 affects everyone, and the travel industry is one of the industries hardest hit.
 Use the quarantine to be inspired for new journeys and make plans for where you are going when we get out on the other side.
 Dream now, book soon - and travel later.

 Through various entrepreneurial programs, Øresund Startups tells about how RejsRejsRejs has become Denmark's largest online travel magazine and about the editorial staff's continued work to grow in the Scandinavian market.